GSA-TTS/identity-handbook/_articles/appdev-deploy.md

   git push -u origin HEAD
   ```

-### Create pull requests
+### Create pull request

-A pull request should be created from that latest branch to staging and production:
+A pull request should be created from that latest branch to production:

-   1. Staging: `stages/staging`
-   2. Production: `stages/prod`
+   1. Production: `stages/prod`

-   When creating the pull requests:
+   When creating the pull request:

-   - Title them clearly with the RC number (sprint number), ex **"Deploy RC 112 to Staging"**
+   - Title them clearly with the RC number (sprint number), ex **"Deploy RC 112 to Prod"**
        - Unsure what the sprint number is?
 [Check JIRA for the active sprint](https://cm-jira.usa.gov/secure/RapidBoard.jspa?rapidView=1953&projectKey=LG), or look a the last release and add one.
-   - Add the label **`status - promotion`** to each pull request that will be included in the release.
+   - Add the label **`status - promotion`** to the pull request that will be included in the release.

 ### Prepare release notes